Share →

 Even though I’m not broke, I’m feeling very broke today.
 Perhaps it’s because my husband bought a new laptop last night and I am jealous.
 It makes me reflect once again on my financial situation.
-Netscape news has an article about average family savings.
-It wasn’t very informative, but it did make the point that many people, particularly poor people, do not have savings for emergencies.
+A news article about the average family savings made the point that many people, particularly poor people, do not have savings for emergencies.
 I remember being that poor.
-I am proud of having learned to manage my money independent of my husband, who helped me out financially when we first got married.
-I owe my independence to Wende Anthony, who used to be my financial advisor.
+I am proud of having learned to manage my money independently of my husband, who helped me out financially when we first got married.
+I owe my independence to a financial advisor.
 Everyone should have a financial advisor.
-Anyway, objectively, I am not broke, but I feel deprived today. bell hooks once wrote (I think it was in Yearning) that she was never able to escape feeling deprived because of a childhood of deprivation.
+Anyway, objectively, I am not broke, but I feel deprived today. bell hooks once wrote (I think in Yearning) that she was never able to escape feeling deprived because of a childhood of deprivation.
 I identify with that statement.

-Social comparison theory tells us that we judge ourselves my measuring ourselves against others.
-So I surfed around the net to find a picture of the mythical average family’s financial situation.
-This is what I found:
+Social comparison theory tells us that we judge ourselves by measuring ourselves against others.
+This is what I found is the average family’s financial situation:

 The moral of this story: I have no right at all to feel deprived anymore.